dheerajshyam/Beans-Programming-Language/README.md

   - Must respect each and every developer view for this project and no criticism should be done.
   - Only source code files must be edited.
 Editing any other file(s) will be considered as violation of terms.
+  - README.md file of this repo must not be present in your repo.
+If present will be considered as violation of terms.
   - Should not release complete proprietary/free software developed with this code into market without open sourcing the actual source code along with the actual base source code.
   - Should not make changes to base grammar defined for this language.
 In case any changes made will be considered as violation of terms.
   - Should not sell code for anyone after forking or cloning the code.
 In case any sale made will be considered as violation of terms.